course-dprep/team-project-no-vs-code-team-03/README.md

 Step 1: Fork the repository to your GitHub account

-Step 2: Clone the repository to the local computer using Git bash.Choose working directory and use git clone the repository using gitbash
+Step 2: Use gitbash to clone the repository to your local computer after choosing a working directory.
+Use the url below for cloning.

 ```markdown